armanckeser/TrackCrafts/README.md

 ### Description

-Click on a recipe to track it.
+Middle Click on a recipe to track it.
 Press F1 to clear it.
 Note: Currently not auto updating

 ### Features